manuchandel/Academics/ComputerNetworkLab/Assignment1/README.md

-listfiles.c is a program written in c
+listfiles.c is a program written in c.<br>

-It lists all files present in a given directory with their permissions
+It lists all files present in a given directory with their permissions.<br>

-It makes use of stat structure to do so
+It makes use of stat structure to do so.<br>

-To run on Linux OS
+To run on Linux OS<br>

-$ gcc listfiles.c
+$ gcc listfiles.c <br>
 $ ./a.out /home/manu

 It will list all files in directory specified